jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 On each row, the current value is read from the last line of the string.
 If this value is present in the list (checked using the Regex_CountMatches) more than once, then we count the number of spaces between the last instance and the end of the string.
 If it wasn't present then a 0 is added.

 For part 2, you need to do 30,000,000 iterations.
 This is clearly not possible with this string state I was keeping.
 It would involve a string with at least 60,000,000 characters.
-My first idea was to change to storing the state as key and value in the string for example:
+My first idea was to change to storing the state as key and value in the string, for example:

 ![My solution day 15](assets/advent-2020-3/day15.state2.jpg)